-- AR 56.
-When disclosing its policies related to land acquisition and involuntary resettlement, the undertaking may disclose if it has considered or addressed potential negative impacts that are specific to women and children. - AR 57.
+- AR 57.AR 56.
+When disclosing its policies related to land acquisition and involuntary resettlement, the undertaking may disclose if it has included a gender perspective in them considered or addressed potential negative impacts that are specific to women and children. - AR 58.AR 57.
 In relation to its disclosure on the policies of preventing attacks on human rights and environmental defenders, the undertaking may disclose whether it adopts a zero-tolerance approach for attacks against human rights and environmental defenders, and not to sue for defamation or to participate in strategic lawsuits against public participation (SLAPP).